Please click each section heading for the full text of that section. Footnotes link to the bottom of this page.

 Ethnic Minority Percent of Population, 2004-2020

-This table includes ‘white’ people born outside the UK and ‘colour coded’ ethnic minorities.
+Note: This chart includes ‘white’ people born outside the UK and ‘colour coded’ ethnic minorities.

 Percent of Population Born Outside the UK, 2000-2020